Chōshichiyachi Shell Mound: Overview

 The midden contained the remnants of some 30 varieties of shellfish, bones of nine types of animals, three types of birds, birds and at least 20 different varieties of fish and an extremely large number of Hamaguri shells, indicating the importance of these clams in the early Jōmon period diet.
 Some of the shellfish in the midden are no longer found in the area, indicating that the ocean temperatures during this period were warmer than at present.
-The midden also contained shards of Jōmon pottery marked with cord-patterns, as well as stone tools and implements and objects fashioned from bone (fishing hooks, needles, hairpins, etc.).
+The midden also contained shards of Akamido-style Jōmon pottery with pointed bottoms and marked with striped cord-patterns, as well as stone tools and implements and objects fashioned from bone (fishing hooks, needles, hairpins, etc.).

 Some of the fish bones were oceanic species (such as bonito and sea bass), and the presence of combination fish hooks and open socketed harpoon heads indicates that the local inhabitants had the capability of offshore fishing as well as gathering of marine resources from inner bay areas.

 Many of the artifacts recovered from the site are on display at the Hachinohe City Museum.
 There are no public facilities at the site, which has been backfilled and is now located under rice paddies.
 There is only a billboard with some explanatory text and photographs.
-It is approximately a 30 minute walk from the Aoimori Railway Mutsu-Ichikawa Station.
+The site is approximately a 30 minute walk from the Aoimori Railway Mutsu-Ichikawa Station.